(Almost) Efficient Mechanisms for Bilateral Trading: Introduction

-In contrast, our work is inspired by a recent line of research that studies the power of simple mechanisms in comparison to the performance of the optimal, but complex, mechanisms (see, e.g., \cite{BNS06,HR09,DRY10,mcA92,mcA08} and the reference within.).
+Our work is inspired by a recent line of research that studies the power of simple mechanisms in comparison to the performance of the optimal, but complex, mechanisms (see, e.g., \cite{BNS06,HR09,DRY10,mcA92,mcA08} and references within).
 We restrict our attention to mechanisms that are easier to understand and implement.
 Specifically, we focus on mechanisms that simply post a take-it-or-leave-it price; A trade occurs only if both agents accept this price.
 In such mechanisms, the agents have obvious dominant strategies, and in the equilibrium analysis we do not need to speculate whether the agents compute the equilibrium correctly or converge to a particular Bayes-Nash equilibrium.

-The simplicity of our mechanisms comes at the obvious price of sub-optimality, as the efficiency of our mechanisms might be inferior to the second-best mechanism.
+The simplicity of our mechanisms comes at the obvious price of sub-optimality, as the efficiency of our mechanisms might be inferior to that of the second-best mechanism.
 However, we are able to quantify this loss and show that our simple mechanisms perform quite well even with respect to a stronger benchmark: the optimal ex-post efficiency (i.e., ``first-best'' efficiency or simply the expected value of the maximum between the seller's and the buyer's value for the item).
-We measure the efficiency of our mechanisms by the fraction of the optimal efficiency that they guarantee.
+We measure the quality of our mechanisms by the fraction of the optimal efficiency that they guarantee\footnote{Another possible objective may be approximating the expected gains from trade (GFT).
+As we have noted, a mechanism that maximizes gain-from-trade is fully efficient as well.
+However, from an approximation point of view, the two objectives behave differently: indeed, any $c$ approximation to the GFT is also at least a $c$ approximation to the efficiency.
+However, the converse is false and in particular in Appendix \ref{app:gft-imposs} we show that no DSIC, budget balance and individual rational mechanism can guarantee a constant approximation to the optimal GFT.
+On the brighter side, McAfee \cite{mcA08} provides a mechanism that achieves a $1/2$ approximation to the optimal GFT when the median of the seller's distribution is no greater than the median of the buyer, and more recent approximations are in \cite{BM16,CGKLT17,BCWZ17}.}.
 Our main result is as follows:

 \textbf{Theorem 1:} For every pair of distributions, there is a take-it-or-or-leave-it price mechanism that achieves at least $1-\frac{1}{e}$ of the optimal efficiency in dominant strategies.
 The mechanism is obviously individually rational and budget balanced.